iExecBlockchainComputing/iexec-mcp-server/TOOLS.md

 - `protectedData` (string, optional): The address or ID of the protected data.
 - `authorizedApp` (string, optional): Filter by authorized application.
 - `authorizedUser` (string, optional): Filter by authorized user.
-- `privateKey` (string, required): The private key of the wallet to sign requests.

 **Output:**